Probing New Physics with High-Redshift Quasars: Axions and Non-standard Cosmology: Implications for B CDM and BSM Models

 We assume $A=2/3$ or equivalently $I_a^0=0$ throughout the paper.
 The ratio of the observed photon flux and the emitted photon flux from the source is then given by $ P_{\gamma\gamma} = 1 - P_{a\gamma}$.

 Let us now briefly comment on the coherent length of the magnetic field domain.
-While the existence of IGM magnetic fields has been indirectly attested (from the absence of $\gamma$-ray cascade emission) and there are upper bounds as well (from CMB anisotropy as well as turbulence decay), observational constraints on the coherent length are lacking~\cite{Durrer:2013pga}.
-From the theoretical perspective, the coherent length of a magnetic field is related to the structures that support the magnetic field.
-Therefore, it is reasonable to believe that the magnetic fields at the intersections of filaments has a domain size of $\sim$Mpc scale.
+While the existence of IGM magnetic fields has been indirectly attested (from the absence of $\gamma$-ray cascade emission) and there are upper bounds as well (from CMB anisotropy as well as turbulence decay), observational constraints on the coherent length are lacking. {We now briefly discuss a few observable consequences of a sizable IGM magnetic field with a domain size above Mpc.
+See for example~\cite{Durrer:2013pga} for a more thorough review.
+Large magnetic domains lead to large Faraday rotations of polarized radio emission from distant quasars, which scales as $(s \mathcal{H})^{-1/2}$ where $\mathcal{H}$ is the comoving Hubble constant.
+The two leading challenges in utilizing distant quasars to measure the magnetic field in IGM are the determination of line-of-sight electron number density and subtraction of the effect due to the galactic magnetic field.
+By taking into account the information obtained from the Lyman-$\alpha$ forest, the magnetic field is limited to be below $\mathcal{O}(\mathrm{nG})$ with a domain size smaller than the horizon size $1/H_0$.
+Next generation radio telescopes are likely to improve our understanding of the galactic magnetic field's contribution to the rotation measure, which can lead to a better extraction of the IGM contribution.
+In addition, CMB observables (anisotropy, spectral distortion, polarization, and Sunyaev-Zeldovich effect) can be combined to give a comparable limit on the IGM magnetic field for the domain sizes ranging between Mpc and Gpc.
+Another effect of the IGM magnetic field is on ultra high energy cosmic rays (UHECR), whose trajectory can be deflected by the former.
+A magnetic field with a coherent length larger than their propagation length can lead to significant deflection of the UHECR.
+When the coherent length is smaller than the distance of the UHECR source, the cosmic ray experiences random deflections which leads to the deflection angle suppression $\propto \sqrt{s}$.
+Future UHECR telescopes are likely to further improve the constraints of the IGM magnetic field with a domain size between Mpc to Gpc by another 1-2 orders of magnitude.} From the theoretical perspective, {magnetic hydrodynamic simulations show that large power of magnetic field at small scales $\ll \mathrm{Mpc}$ drives turbulence in the primordial plasma and IGM, which removes power at small distance scales and increase power at large scales.
+It is estimated to be below $10\,$nG at $s=1\,\mathrm{Mpc}$ and the limit relaxes quickly as $\propto s$ at larger scales.
+Since} the coherent length of a magnetic field is related to the structures that support the magnetic field, it is reasonable to believe that the magnetic fields at the intersections of filaments has a domain size of $\sim$Mpc scale.
 Nevertheless, the IGM magnetic field domains can be much larger due to characteristic size of other structures in the IGM.
 Because voids and sheets make up the majority of the IGM volume, it is natural to suppose that the relevant length scale associated with their corresponding magnetic fields should be related to the size of these structures.
-From the IllustrisTNG simulation\cite{Martizzi:2018iik}, one can see that the void size at low redshift ($z\sim 1$) can reach $\mathcal{O}(10)$~Mpc.
-In Sec.~\ref{sec:more-axion-model}, we fit the axion model to our datasets with different choices of the domain size.
-Elsewhere, and unless stated otherwise, we use as a benchmark a magnetic domain size of $1~\mathrm{Mpc}$ and a magnitude field of $B = 1\,\mathrm{nG}$ throughout this paper.
+From the IllustrisTNG simulation\cite{Martizzi:2018iik}, one can see that the voids and sheets at low redshift ($z\sim 1$) can reach sizes of $\mathcal{O}(10)$~Mpc.
+In Sec.~\ref{sec:more-axion-model}, we fit the axion model to our data sets {with domain sizes $s \in \{ 1, 10\}\,\mathrm{Mpc}$ and $B=1\,\mathrm{nG}$.} Elsewhere, and unless stated otherwise, we use as a benchmark a magnetic domain size of $1~\mathrm{Mpc}$ and a magnitude field of $B = 1\,\mathrm{nG}$ throughout this paper.

 At last, we stress that the impact of axion-photon interactions only manifests itself in distance measurements that involve photon flux, such as the luminosity distances of quasars.
 It is otherwise largely invisible in experiments based on direct measurements of the angular diameter sizes (\textit{e.g.} CMB observations.)
 In addition, for the axion-photon couplings in which we are interested, the impact on SNIa luminosity distances (sensitive to only $\mathrm{eV}$-energy photons) is negligible, most effects being limited to the UV photons at $z>1.5$.